-New York City is one of my favorite places to visit, as soon as I arrive at LaGuardia Airport (LGA) I feel the excitement rush over me, and I feel right at home.
-The City is especially beautiful to visit in the fall, but the fact that it’s October means I most definitely won’t be able to watch my beloved Mets at Citi Field.
+One of my favorite places to visit is New York City, and it might be yours as well.
+I feel at ease almost as soon as I step off the plane at LaGuardia and into the luxury ride waiting for me.
+The city is particularly lovely in the fall, but the fact that it’s October means I won’t be able to see my beloved Mets play at Citi Field.

 Each time I arrive at LGA I try to check off at least one of my “NYC Places to Visit” before I inevitably take an airport transfer to visit my family in Connecticut.
 One of my key rules of traveling is to visit some of the more non-tourist places, and no better place to start than right around the airport.
 In case you ever need some inspiration on your very own NYC visits, see below for the places nearest to LGA I’ve put on my list:

 - Louis Armstrong House (1.8 miles) Please be warned this is not a moon landing exhibit – wrong Armstrong!

 - Citi Field (barely 2 miles away!)
 LET’S GO METS! (and Steve Cohen)

 - USTA Stadium (2.3 miles) Specifically Arthur Ashe Stadium – highly recommended for Tennis fans

 - Flushing Meadows-Corona Park (2.7 miles) Extremely underrated NYC Park, also the Unisphere is magnificent

 - New York Hall of Science (3.2 miles) Amazing interactive learning, perfect for families

 - Queens Center Mall (4.0 miles) For all your shopping cravings